Kentucky Resources

 Grant-Making Per Year: In 2020, the Community Foundation of Louisville provided grants in the amount of $68 million.

-Recovery and Supportive Housing Grantee Example: Shepherds House in Lexington, Kentucky, is a group that provides recovery housing for up to 18 months for individuals recovering from substance abuse.
+Recovery and Supportive Housing Grantee Example: Shepherds House in Lexington, Kentucky, is a group that provides recovery housing for up to 18 months for individuals recovering from substance use disorders.
 The residential program offers therapy, peer support, and employment guidance to facilitate reintegration into society.

 Honorable Order of Kentucky Colonels